88lventerprises/Election_Anaylsis/Election Analysis.md

 Our goal is to generate a vote count report as an audit tool of these election results.

 ### Purpose
-Our team has been tasked with using Python to write algorithms that will assist the confirmation and analysis of election results.
-Working directly with Tom and Tom’s manager Seth.
-Our team will be building upon our understanding of analysis relating to large data sets, leveraging our skillsets to provide the following outcomes:
+Our team has been tasked with using Python to write algorithms that will assist with the confirmation and analysis of election results.
+Working directly with Tom and Seth, our team will be building upon our understanding of analysis relating to large data sets, leveraging our skillsets to provide the following outcomes:

 -	Total number of votes cast
 -	A complete list of candidates who received votes